For Prospective students

 You should follow some shared classes, especially in the first year.
 Shared classes (the Rolling seminar, argumentation, and a few others) are mandatory.
 In addition, you should follow some mandatory classes and seminars that are specific to your curriculum.
 There is a certain variety among curricula (and you are allowed to follow the teachings of other curricula)

 - WHAT IF I instead wish to attend other activities outside the Consortium?

-You may discuss ¬†with the responsible of the curriculum or with the Coordinator of the Doctorate about alternative classes attendance.
+You may discuss with the head of the curriculum or with the Coordinator of the Doctorate about alternative classes attendance.
 This may be conceded if you are abroad or in a very special situation, Classes of the PhD Program are designed to serve as a place to learning how to interact in an academic environment, discuss your questions and share answers, and it is an integral part of the program.